 For the price, I expected more.
 Service was very slow in between servings but staff was very friendly and attentive.
 After the sun set, it was very hard to read the menu due to lack of table lighting even with several nearby tiki torches.

 I had the panko/lobster crusted Mahi-Mahi.
 While the taste was average, it was very overcooked to my liking....a real disappointment for same day caught local fish.
 The beet/goat cheese salad was fantastic but the bread was below average.
 Others in our group reported the same with their dishes.
-For six people, our bill was almost $800 and this included a drink before dinner, two appetizers, salad, main dish, $120 in wine, dessert and the 20% gratuity that is automatically included.
+For six people, our bill was slightly over $800.
+This included a drink before dinner, two appetizers, salad, main dish, $120 in wine, dessert and the 20% gratuity that is automatically included.
 Too much $ and average taste overall.
 The restaurant gets lots of good reviews but everyone in our group agreed that for the price, the experience could be better.
-Might be worth a try as everybody has different things they like.
+We won't be back.

 For reservations and information, call 808-669-6425.